 (Supplier Sector)]; Leicester Street Solar, LLC [Related Person to Agilitas Companies (AR Sector, DG Sub-Sector)]; and Nexamp Markets, LLC [Related Person to Boston Energy Trading and Marketing (Supplier Sector)]; and (ii) the name change of the following Participant: Salem Harbor Power Development LP (f/k/a Footprint Power Salem Harbor Development LP).
-Comments on this filing are due on or before May20, 2022.
+Comments on this filing were due on or before May20, 2022; none were filed.
+This matter is pending before the FERC.